awakari/.github/OPT-OUT.md

 # Opt-Out Methods

+Applicable for sources.
 The opt-out method depends on the source type.
 Each method is described below.

 ## Web Feed